- Travel Inspiration

 The Seronera area, in the centre of the national park, as well as the southern areas, are the most popular for both wildlife and tourists.
-Big cat sightings are commonplace, though you’ll be competing with other jeeps for a chance to see them.
+Big cat sightings are commonplace, though you might be competing with other jeeps for a chance to see them.

 The Grumeti area, in the west, has a great vantage point for herd migration between late May and early July, while the Grumeti River is a great place to spot lions, leopards, hippos and enormous crocodiles.

-If you’re looking to get off the beaten path, head to Mara River and the north of Serengeti National Park, which receives far fewer visitors.
+If you’re looking to get off the beaten path, head towards the Mara River in the north of the Serengeti, it is more costly to get to but it receives far fewer visitors.
 Elephants graze here in the dry season and the migration passes through between August and November.

 The Great Migration is a year-round phenomenon, influenced only by the rains, as the herd moves in a continuous clockwise direction around the Serengeti and Maasai Mara.
 As the main draw of a visit to Serengeti National Park, you may wish to check the migration pattern to help plan your safari trip.

-The herds can be found on the Ndutu plains from December to April, with the calving season taking place in January and February.
-In April and May the rains start and the herd moves west, crossing the perilous waters of the Grumeti River to get to the lush pastures of the Maasai Mara.
+The herds can be found on the Ndutu plains of the southern Serengeti from December to April, with the calving season taking place in January and February.
+In April and May the rains start and the herd moves west, crossing the perilous waters of the Grumeti River to get to the lush pastures of the northern Serengeti and the Maasai Mara.

 We include the Serengeti region as part of our Northern Tanzania Safari & Zanzibar itinerary and Tanzania Great Migration Safari.
-This includes time in Serengeti National Park and the surrounding areas.
+These both include three nights in Serengeti National Park, the former in the central region and the latter in the north.
 If you would like to spend more time here or add time in the Serengeti region to your tailor made Tanzania safari itinerary, let us know and we can arrange this for you.